reymontero/remof/README.md

 ## Obfuscating other languages

 Languages other than BF can be compiled using MOVCIRCUS  by first converting those languages to BF.
-Currently BF compilable languages are:
+Current BF compilable languages are:

 * BASIC, using Jeffry Johnston's [BFBASIC](https://esolangs.org/wiki/BFBASIC) compiler.
 * C using the [LIBBF](http://savannah.nongnu.org/projects/libbf) project.